canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/communication.rst

 IRC Channels
 ============

-For real-time discussions, please connect to irc.freenode.net and join one or any of these channels:
+For real-time discussions, please connect to irc.libera.chat and join one or any of these channels:

 * #ubuntu-devel (for general development discussion)